 Generally, heating oil and propane are alternative energy sources to new housing construction, because natural gas is usually selected when natural gas infrastructure exists.
 In certain geographies, utilities are building out their natural gas infrastructure.
 As such, our industry is not a growth industry.
 Accordingly, future growth will depend on our ability to make acquisitions on economically acceptable terms.
 We cannot assure that we will be able to identify attractive acquisition candidates in our sector in the future or that we will be able to acquire businesses on economically acceptable terms.
 Adverse operating and financial results may limit our access to capital and adversely affect our ability to make acquisitions.
-Under the terms of our fourth amended and restated credit agreement that we sometimes refer to in this Form 10-K filing as our fourth amended and restated credit agreement ("Credit Agreement"), we are restricted from making any individual acquisition in excess of \$25.0 million without the lenders' approval.
+Under the terms of our fifth amended and restated credit agreement ("Credit Agreement"), we are restricted from making any individual acquisition in excess of \$25.0 million without the lenders' approval.
 In addition, to make an acquisition, we are required to have Availability (as defined in our Credit Agreement) of at least \$40.0 million, on a historical pro forma and forward-looking basis.
 Furthermore, as long as the bank term loan is outstanding, we must be in compliance with the senior secured leverage ratio (as defined in our Credit Agreement).
 These covenant restrictions may limit our ability to make acquisitions.
 Any acquisition may involve potential risks to us and ultimately to our unitholders, including:

-- an increase in our indebtedness; - an increase in our working capital requirements; - an inability to integrate the operations of the acquired business; - an inability to successfully expand our operations into new territories; - the diversion of management's attention from other business concerns; - an excess of customer loss from the acquired business;

-- loss of key employees from the acquired business; and - the assumption of additional liabilities including environmental liabilities.
+- an increase in our indebtedness; - an increase in our working capital requirements; - an inability to integrate the operations of the acquired business; - an inability to successfully expand our operations into new territories; - the diversion of management's attention from other business concerns; - an excess of customer loss from the acquired business; - loss of key employees from the acquired business; and - the assumption of additional liabilities including environmental liabilities.